knutwalker/scala-orbit/README.md

     (+ 23 42 1337)))
 ```

-Whereas in Scala, this would only be convention.
+Whereas in Scala, this would only be a convention.

 ```scala
 def foo(a: Any, b: Any) = {